The Hebrew School Curriculum

 6th Grade: Pre-Mitzvah Class focused on Jewish Prayer

 Our Pre-Mitzvah program focuses prayer learning and the music of the Bar/Bat Mitzvah ceremony as students begin the intensive learning process towards their ceremony.
-Pre-requisite is knowing how to identify and sound out the Hebrew letters.
+We begin to explore the meaning of the prayers, learn how to worship in Hebrew, and focus on what is means to perform mitzvahs in our world.

 7th Grade: Bar/Bat/B. Mitzvah Program focused on Jewish Ethics

-Students meet once per week for advanced training in the Mitzvah and Ethics Curriculum, are asked to complete the Mitzvah Checklist, and do their individual Mitzvah Project.
-Pre-requisite is having earned the Tefila Pin (knowledge of the content of the 6th Grade curriculum or the equivalent).
-Read More . .
+Students meet once per week for advanced training in the mitzvah and ethics curriculum, are asked to complete the prayers that they will lead at their bar/bat/b. mitzvah ceremony, and do their individual Mitzvah Project.
+Read More . . .

-Hebrew High for post B’nai Mitzvah students meets for dinner and elective study/discussion with Rabbi Scott.
+Hebrew High for our oldest students.
+This group meets for dinner and study/discussion with Rabbi Scott.
 Students discuss topics which are focused on community service, issues facing society, and the evolving Jewish teen.
+Learn more. . .

 DHAP – The Downtown Hunger Action Project meets one Saturday night each month for dinner, study/discussion of Jewish ethics with a focus on “Jewish values through community service.”
 Following dinner and discussion with peers, students prepare and deliver food to the homeless.
-Read more . . .
+Learn more. . .

 Read the Tamid Hebrew School Frequently Asked Questions – click here.